 '''

-if (ok) {

-isize = 2;

-jsize = 2;

-return true;

-} else {

-return false;

-}

 } else if (p_mode == YBus) {

 isize = 1;

 jsize = 1;

 return true;

 }

 '''

 If the mode is "YBus", the size function returns a 1×1 block for the off-diagonal matrix block.
-For the Jacobian, the function first checks to see if either end of the branch is a reference bus by evaluating the Boolean variable "ok".
+For the Jacobian, this function first checks to see if either end of the branch is a reference bus by evaluating the Boolean variable "ok".
 If neither end is the reference bus then the function returns a 2×2 block, if one end is the reference bus then the function returns false.
 The false value indicates that this branch does not contribute to the matrix.
-For this system, the matrixReverseSize function is the same, but if the off-diagonal contributions were not square blocks, then the dimensions of the blocks would need to be switched.
+For this system, the matrixReverseSize function is the same.
+For applications that return a non-square block, the reverse function will transpose the block dimensions relative to the forward direction.